 What Business Owners Should Do about Personal Finance: Entrepreneur MBA Podcast 2.2

-Henry Daas, talks about what business owners should do about their own personal finance instead of their businesses.
-Mr Daas is a serial entrepreneur, business and financial coach, screenwriter, and the recent author of FQ: Financial Intelligence.
+Summary: Henry Daas talks about what business owners should do about their own personal finance instead of their businesses.

 Why Financial Intelligence?

 When Henry first came out with this book, Stephen resonated with it in terms of his last twenty-five years of building companies and he commented that he wished he had been able to read it twenty-five years ago.
 Stephen transitioned that the book relates to today’s topic on what a business owner should do about personal finance.
 Many entrepreneurs may believe that ninety percent of their effort goes into building their companies and don’t think much of the personal finance side of things.
 Stephen wondered why Henry thought of this as a topic for his book.

 Henry commented that it was a wonderful question and very weighty before answering.
 His answer began by pointing out the lack of education on personal finance in the multiple years of school that most people go through.
 Henry said he had to learn those basic finance skills on his own.
 Stephen agreed that people needed to do better at understanding the financial aspects of their lives, or having that financial intelligence, and how that made the title of Henry’s book so fitting.